aPPlereD1408/jar2app/README.md

 Files:
 - this repository to run in IDE
-- your icon for the dock as a .icns-file
+- your icon for the dock as an .icns-file
 - your built .jar-file

 System: